Google Ads for healthcare providers, as you probably know, can be tremendously effective at growing a healthcare practice.

 This is becoming less of an issue, but I’ve seen over the years lots of Google Ads campaigns that are not leveraging any sort of audience information with their bidding.

-Google is paying attention to what people are doing as they’re navigating the web, as logged into Gmail accounts, and they collect information about their interests, what kind of websites they’re visiting, what they’re looking at, if they’re parents, where they were.
+Google is paying attention to what people are doing as they’re navigating the web as logged into Gmail accounts, and they collect information about their interests, what kind of websites they’re visiting, what they’re looking at, if they’re parents, and where they were.

 As you observe these different demographics and these different audience segments, you’ll start to see that some of them are going to convert at a higher rate than others.

-You should exclude the ones that are unprofitable and, frankly, bid more on the ones that are.
+You should exclude the ones that are unprofitable and, frankly, bid more in the ones that are.

 Inexplicably, I very rarely see bid adjustments based on age ranges.